Alibaba's Ma says open to working with Apple on payments

-LAGUNA BEACH Calif.
-(Reuters) - Alibaba Group Holdings Ltd (BABA.N) executive chairman Jack Ma said he’s open to working with Apple Inc (AAPL.O) on mobile payments, as China’s richest person prepares to call on Hollywood this week in search of media partners.
+LAGUNA BEACH, Calif., Oct 27 (Reuters) - Alibaba Group Holdings Ltd executive chairman Jack Ma said he’s open to working with Apple Inc on mobile payments, as China’s richest person prepares to call on Hollywood this week in search of media partners.

 Alibaba affiliate Alipay is China’s largest payments service, while Apple just this month debuted its own version of a mobile wallet, letting iPhone 6 users make payments at retailers with their smartphones.